blueteamtech/ai-tweet-scheduler/v2-personality-ai-plan.md

 - [ ] Edit generated tweets if needed
 - [ ] Select which tweets to keep
 - [ ] All generated tweets reflect personality
+- [ ] **CSV with >280 char entries are handled correctly (thread or long-form)**

 #### **What's Happening (Simple):**
-Instead of writing tweets one by one, you paste a list of 10 rough ideas (like "talk about coffee" or "share productivity tip"), click one button, and get back 10 polished tweets that all sound like you.
-It's like having a personal content team that cranks out tweets in your voice, but instantly.
+Instead of writing tweets one by one, you paste a list of 10 rough ideas (like "talk about coffee" or "share productivity tip"), click one button, and get back 10 polished tweets that all sound like you. **You can even upload a spreadsheet of ideas.** It's like having a personal content team that cranks out tweets in your voice, but instantly.

 #### **Potential Troubleshooting Areas:**
 - **Rate Limiting**: OpenAI has request limits - may need delays between bulk requests